bmink/esp_rotary/README.md

 # esp_rotary

-Accurate & feature-rich rotary encoder library for ESP32.
+Accurate & feature-rich rotary encoder driver for ESP32.
 Will not miss or count extra steps even when turned very fast.

 Features: